-Intel® Turbo Boost Technology is featured on certain processors in the Intel® Xeon® Processor E3-1200 Series.
-Intel® Turbo Boost Technology opportunistically and automatically allows the processor to run faster than the marked frequency if the processor is operating below power, temperature, and current limits.
+Intel[®] Turbo Boost Technology is featured on certain processors in the Intel[®] Xeon[®] Processor 1200 Series.
+Intel[®] Turbo Boost Technology opportunistically and automatically allows the processor to run faster than the marked frequency if the processor is operating below power, temperature, and current limits.
 This results in increased performance for both multi-threaded and single-threaded workloads.

-Intel® Turbo Boost Technology operation:
+Intel[®] Turbo Boost Technology operation:

-- Turbo Boost operates under Operating System control It is only entered when the operating system requests the highest (P0) performance state. - Turbo Boost operation can be enabled or disabled in BIOS Setup. - Turbo Boost converts any available power and thermal headroom into a higher frequency on active cores.
-At nominal marked processor frequency, many applications consume less than the rated processor power draw. - Turbo Boost availability is independent of the number of active cores. - Maximum Turbo Boost frequency depends on the number of active cores and varies by processor configuration. - The amount of time the system spends in Turbo Boost operation depends on workload, operating environment, and platform design.
+- Operates under Operating System control It is only entered when the operating system requests the highest (P0) performance state. - Operation can be enabled or disabled in BIOS Setup.

+- Converts any available power and thermal headroom into a higher frequency on active cores. - At nominal marked processor frequency, many applications consume less than the rated processor power draw. - Availability is independent of the number of active cores. - Maximum Turbo Boost frequency depends on the number of active cores and varies by processor configuration. - The amount of time the system spends in Intel[®] Turbo Boost operation depends on workload, operating environment, and platform design.

-If the processor supports the Intel® Turbo Boost Technology feature, the BIOS Setup provides an option to enable or disable this feature.
-The default state is enabled.
+If the processor supports the Intel[®] Turbo Boost Technology feature, the BIOS Setup provides an option to enable or disable this feature.
+The default state is "enabled".